HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-Of the pages using print styles, over half changed the value of display—perhaps to simplify a grid or flex layout for print.
-We also see people changing colors, tweaking margin and padding, and setting the font-size.
-At 34% is the content property, used to insert generated content.
+Of the pages using print styles, over half changed the value of `display`—perhaps to simplify a grid or flex layout for print.
+We also see people changing colors, tweaking margin and padding, and setting the `font-size`.
+At 34% is the `content` property, used to insert generated content.

-Print is a fragmented medium, the content is fragmented into pages, and we have a set of fragmentation properties that aim to give some control over how these breaks happen.
+Print is a fragmented medium; the content is fragmented into pages, and we have a set of fragmentation properties that aim to give some control over how these breaks happen.
 For example, developers usually want to avoid a heading being the last thing on a page, or a caption being disconnected from the figure it relates to.

 {{ figure_markup(
     image="print-fragmentation-props.png",